virtualcell/vcell/README.md

 **http://vcell.org/webstart** Location of VCell clients web page links to
 -----**Public installers** path naming scheme= {Alpha,Beta,Rel,Test,...}/VCell_{Alpha,Beta,Rel}_{macos,unix,windows-x64,windows}_latest_{64,32}bit.{dmg,sh.exe}
 -----**Install4J updates.xml** (read remotely by VCell client when starting to determine if a newer version of VCell has been deployed)
------**BioFormats jar** (used by running VCell clients when importing image data, can't be shiiped directly with VCell, license issue)
+-----**BioFormats jar** (used by running VCell clients when importing image data, can't be shipped directly with VCell, license issue)

 ## Building VCell
 This VCell github project includes all Java/Python source code required to build both the VCell client and the VCell Server.
-The simulation solver source code is available as a separate project (http://github.com/jcschaff/vcell-solvers).
+The simulation solver source code is available as a separate project (https://github.com/virtualcell/vcell-solvers).

 ### Building and Running VCell Client as a standalone tool
 Requirements:  Git, Maven, and Java JDK 1.8 or later